Welcome to SP! -

 Getting There

-Thai Airways International operates flights from two cities in the United States: Los Angeles and New York City.
-Flights to Thailand operate two to three times a week.
-Most people will be flying to Bangkok.
+Thai Airways International operates flights in the United States from the city of Los Angeles.
+Most people will be flying into Bangkok.
 For more information go to the website for Thai Airways.

 By Car - Isan is easily accessible with four major highways connecting it with other regions.
 Inter-provincial transportation are also among the best and most convenient.
 From Bangkok, take Highway 1 (Phaholyothin) to Saraburi, at Km.
 107 take Highway 2 (Friendship Highway) through Nakhon Ratchasima and Khon Kaen provinces.